Apple Tree Grow Guide

 Worldwide, there are more than 7000 different apple varieties.
 Perfect Plants offers eight of the most popular.
 Many varieties of apples sold to back yard growers are grafted onto dwarfing rootstocks, which prevent them from growing to full size trees.
 Dwarfing rootstocks also reduce tree vigor and can interfere with winter chilling requirements.

 Most apple varieties require a second tree of a different variety for cross pollination.
 Read more about cross pollination in our Fruit Tree Pollination blog.
 In general, any two apple tree varieties that are blooming at the same time can serve as cross pollinators for each other.
 Very early bloomers and very late bloomers, whose apple tree flowering times do not overlap, will not be able to pollinate each other.
 Some apple varieties are listed as self-pollinating, but even these will usually fruit better if an appropriate pollinizer is nearby.

 A Note About Apple Tree Pollination and Chill Hours:

 Apple tree pollination happens when a pollinator (usually an insect) transfers pollen from one flower (the pollinizer) to another flower.
 Only then will a fruit develop.

 How many chilling hours do apples need?
 All apple varieties require a cool, or “chilling” period in winter before they will flower in spring.
 Chill hours are the number of hours in winter that the air temperature is below about 45°F, and above freezing.
 High chill varieties require 1000 or more hours of winter chilling.
 Low chill varieties need less than 700 chill hours, and medium chill varieties are those that need 700 to 1,000 chill hours.
-Low-chill and medium-chill varieties usually can be grown successfully in high-chill climates, but high-chill varieties will not set fruit in low-chill climates.
+Low-chill and medium-chill varieties usually grow successfully in high-chill climates, but high-chill varieties will not set fruit in low-chill climates.